Explore education of the seven dimensions of wellness: emotional, environmental, occupational, intellectual, physical, social and spiritual.

 Graduates are well-prepared for admission to professional schools in the health sciences (occupational therapy, physical therapy, public health, mental health counseling) with a strong foundation in the psychosocial and environmental determinants of health and health disparities.

-All students studying the health and wellness must complete a 200-hour practicum experience as a requirement for the major.
-Students have worked in partnership with the American Red Cross, Rural Metro EMS, Brown County Veterans Support Services, Mercy Healthplex and many more.
-Students have also gained co-op experiences with various community agencies including Good Samaritan Free Clinic-Price Hill, Working in Neighborhoods-South Cummingsville, Bayley Adult Services and the Better Business Bureau of Cincinnati.
+All students studying health and wellness must complete a 200-hour practicum experience as a requirement for the major.
+Students have worked in partnership with the American Red Cross, Rural Metro EMS, Brown County Veterans Support Services, Mercy Healthplex Queen City, Mount St. Joseph University Athletics, the Better Business Bureau, St. William School Special Education, and Cincinnati Children’s Medical Center Division of Physical Therapy.
+Students have also gained co-op experiences with various community agencies including Good Samaritan Free Clinic-Price Hill, Working in Neighborhoods-South Cummingsville, and Bayley Adult Day Services.